evobug-com/tkit-community-mapping/README.md

 **Manual PR Review:**

 1. Verify Twitch category ID is correct
-2. Check for duplicates in `mappings.json`
+2. Check that the PR modifies a file in `games/` directory (not `mappings.json` directly)
+3. For games with common process names, verify:
+   - Filename is descriptive (e.g., `battlefield-2042-game.json` not just `game.json`)
+   - `normalizedInstallPaths` are specific enough to distinguish games
-3. Ensure paths are privacy-safe (no usernames)
+4. Ensure paths are privacy-safe (no usernames)
-4. Merge or request changes
+5. Merge the PR → GitHub Action will automatically regenerate `mappings.json`

 **Updating Mappings Manually:**